shaz13/shaz13/README.md

 - 🏆 Winner - Most Innovative Solution for BrainWaves 2019, Bangalore

+### My Trending articles:

+1. From a novice to one of the youngest Kaggle Competition Master and landing in a Fortune 500! [link](https://medium.com/analytics-vidhya/from-a-novice-to-the-youngest-kaggle-competition-master-and-landing-in-a-fortune-500-cc8acf49de)
+2. Introduction to Image Caption Generation using the Avenger’s Infinity War Characters [link](https://medium.com/analytics-vidhya/introduction-to-image-caption-generation-using-the-avengers-infinity-war-characters-6f14df09dbe5)
+3. Rare Feature Engineering Techniques for Machine Learning Competitions [link](https://medium.com/ml-byte/rare-feature-engineering-techniques-for-machine-learning-competitions-de36c7bb418f)

 📫 How to reach me: I am active on linkedin at www.linkedin.com/in/shaz13